stacks-network/rendezvous/README.md

 This will execute the fuzzing process, attempting to falsify invariants or tests.

-**Arguments:**
+**Positional arguments:**

-- `path-to-clarinet-project` - The path to the root directory of the Clarinet project.
+- `path-to-clarinet-project` - Path to the root directory of the Clarinet project (where Clarinet.toml exists).
-- `contract-name` - The name of the contract to be tested, as defined in Clarinet.toml.
+- `contract-name` - Name of the contract to test, per Clarinet.toml.
-- `type` - The type of test to run.
+- `type` - Type of test to run.
 Options:
-  - `test` - Runs property-based tests.
+  - `test` - Run property-based tests.
-  - `invariant` - Runs invariant testing.
+  - `invariant` - Run invariant tests.

 **Options:**